 - Access to the water is reserved for members of the Olympic Basin partners.

-- The Olympic Basin is accessible during daylight hours, until 30 minutes after the sun sets, after which every boat must be equipped with bright navigation lights as prescribed by the Coast Guard.
+- The Basin is accessible during daylight hours, until 30 minutes after sunset.
+Pass that time, every boat must be equipped with bright navigation lights as prescribed by the Coast Guard.

-- When the water temperature is below 8 degrees Celsius (46 degrees Fahrenheit) only supervised elite and competitive training groups are allowed to train on the water.
+- When the water temperature is below 8 degrees Celsius (46 degrees Fahrenheit), only supervised elite and competitive training groups are allowed on the water.

-- Users must always announce their presence to SPJD staff before going into the water area.
+- Users must always announce their presence to the Société du parc Jean‑Drapeau (SPJD) staff before going in the water.

-- While they are on the water, members must be accompanied by a teammate or coach at all times.
+- At all times while they are on the water, members must be accompanied (teammate or coach) or wear a personal flotation device (PFD).

-- Motor-boat operators must be at least 16 years of age and have an up‑to‑date water-craft operating card.
+- Motorboat operators must be at least 16 years of age and have an up‑to‑date watercraft operating license.